jarad/jarad.github.com/courses/hci522/code/installation.md

 ```

 Packages only need to be installed once (until you update R) so you will
-only have to run `install.packages()` once for each package you need
+only have to run `install.packages()` once for each package you need.
-(although you could install multiple packages simultaneously as shown
-above).

 By convention, any packages that are needed in a script are included at
 the top of the script using the `library()` function.
 For example,